ArnoldDP/OStim-Community-Modlist/README.md

 # Ostim Community Modlist

 Hello and thank you for reading this messy page.
-The list is currently being rebuilt from the ground up, for news and updates on this you are free to join the [discord server](https://discord.gg/vYkTp86CcZ).
+The list is currently being rebuilt from the ground up.
+For news and updates on this you are free to join the [discord server](https://discord.gg/vYkTp86CcZ).

 # General